dcos/dcos-ui/CONTRIBUTING.md

 Keep in mind that lingui follows the React pattern where everything is a component that way making it easier to compose and reason about the application.

-Ensure that `npm run lingui-extract-with-plugins` is run with every update to dcos-ui, and that any updates to `messages.json` are committed.
+Ensure that `npm run lingui-extract-with-plugins` is run with every update to dcos-ui, and that any updates to `messages.po` are committed.

 ### New translation files